Remove Problem Clients in 4 Steps Without Losing Referrals: Exit Protocol for $80K–$120K Operators

 At $120K+: Avoiding termination because “what if they trash me publicly?”

-Most try “one more conversation” to fix the relationship.
-Wrong.
 If you’ve had 3+ boundary discussions and behavior doesn’t change, the relationship is unfixable.
-The protocol exists cleanly instead of hoping for a change.
+The protocol exists so you can exit cleanly instead of hoping their behavior suddenly changes.

 At $60K–$80K/month: The Revenue Dependency Trap